CellularBiophysics/HindeLab.github.io/README.md

 ## Repository Contents

-This repository hosts the source code for the Hinde Lab website, including:
+This repository hosts the source code for the Laboratory for Cellular Biophysics website, including:
 - HTML pages
 - CSS styling
 - JavaScript components
 - Images and media assets

----

-## Deployment

-The website is automatically deployed using **GitHub Pages**.

----